Applications based on the AGL framework should have a full build and packaging solution that is independent of the Yocto Project workflow.

 Following are the targets available from the autobuild script:

-- clean: Removes object file and target results from the build directory.
+- clean: Removes all the object files and target results generated by Makefile.

 - distclean: Deletes the build directory.